lhochet/worldclock/trunk/screensaver/src/main/doc/unix/README.txt

     For a basic example, look for BouncingLine.

 Release Notes:
-  * JDK 1.4 support is upcoming in a future release.

-  * If it does not work but you get no error, try running bouncingline directly from the commandline and observe the output.
+  * If it does not work but you get no error, try running directly from the commandline and observe the output.

-  * If you get an error containing: libjvm.so: cannot open shared object file: No such file or directory Then the screensaver cannot find the JDK.
-Pass -jdkhome as a parameter, pointing to a valid installation of J2SDK 1.5.0 or greater.
+  * If you get an error containing: libjvm.so: cannot open shared object file: No such file or directory Then the screensaver cannot find the JVM.
+Pass -jdkhome as a parameter, pointing to a valid installation of Java 7 or greater.

   * If you get the error:
       Could not find class sun/awt/X11/XEmbeddedFrame
       Exception in thread "main" java.lang.NoClassDefFoundError:
       sun/awt/X11/XEmbeddedFrame
-    Then you're not using JDK 1.5.
-JDK 1.5 is currently required on Linux/Solaris.
+    Then you're not using Java 7.
 See above for how to fix this (most likely with -jdkhome)

   * If you get the error:
       java.lang.UnsupportedClassVersionError ...
     (unsupported major.minor version)
-    Then you're not using JDK 1.5.
-JDK 1.5 is currently required on Linux/Solaris.
+    Then you're not using Java 7.
 See above for how to fix this (most likely with -jdkhome)

-  * If "Bouncing Line" does not appear, try restarting xscreensaver (or log out and log back in): pkill xscreensaver xscreensaver -nosplash &
+  * If "Worldclocksaver" does not appear, try restarting xscreensaver (or log out and log back in): pkill xscreensaver xscreensaver -nosplash &